If you are thinking of changing the name of your company, first read this article about name changes that did nothing to help these companies.

 Name changes are also executed due to the old name possibly being seen as too long, unpronounceable or just too generic in modern times.
 However, if not thought out thoroughly, name changes can also lead to a financial disaster, as name recognition can account for a lot of business, which can erode in the face of a sudden, confusing name change.

-In this article we’ll look at 5 companies that changed their name or the name of one of their services, changes that did not help their business improve and in fact in some cases had to be repealed.
+In this article we’ll look at 5 name changes that did nothing to help these companies, nothing to help their business improve and in fact in some cases had to be repealed.
 Those companies are the aforementioned Altria Group, as well as Netflix, Inc. (NASDAQ:NFLX), Accenture Plc.
 (NYSE:ACN), Comcast Corporation (NASDAQ:CMCSA), and American International Group Inc. (NYSE:AIG).